Omega Flight: Initiative team

-After the battle, the team finally begins to establish itself as a functioning unit.
-Guardian is able to move past his guilt over his role in the Collective incident.
-U.S. Agent finally retrieves his genuine shield from the Purple Man, defeating the villain in the process, Sasquatch helps out with the reconstruction efforts in Toronto but afterwards is still guilt-ridden over what he did while possessed and disappears.
+After the battle, the team begins to establish itself as a functioning unit.
+Guardian moves past his guilt over his role in the Collective incident.
+U.S. Agent retrieves his genuine shield from the Purple Man, Sasquatch helps out with the reconstruction efforts in Toronto but afterwards is still guilt-ridden over what he did while possessed and disappears.
 Talisman retires from active duty to serve as her tribe's shaman.
-Arachne decides to remain with the team.
-The series ends with Beta Ray Bill locked in eternal combat with the Surtur demons in the Realm of the Great Beasts, truly trapped in the nightmare plane, but uncaring for his seemingly hopeless situation.
+Arachne remains with the team.
+The series ends with Beta Ray Bill locked in eternal combat with the Surtur demons in the Realm of the Great Beasts, trapped in the nightmare plane, but uncaring for his seemingly hopeless situation.
 However, Bill escapes from his imprisonment and aids Thor against the Skrull invasion of Asgard.

 Marvel Comics Presents follows up on the limited series with a story regarding Pointer's powers, and his adjustment to the Guardian suit.

-U.S. Agent officially leaves the team in order to join the new team of Mighty Avengers, while Pointer adopts the alias Weapon Omega and joins Norman Osborn and Emma Frost's Dark X-Men team.
-Beta Ray Bill is currently in space.
-Arachne reappeared in Manhattan during the "Grim Hunt" storyline.
-Thus, this incarnation of Omega Flight appears to have been disbanded.
+U.S. Agent officially leaves the team in order to join the new team of Mighty Avengers, while Pointer adopts the alias Weapon Omega and joins Norman Osborn and Emma Frost's Dark X-Men.
+Beta Ray Bill goes to space.
+Arachne reappears in Manhattan during the "Grim Hunt" storyline.
+Thus, this incarnation of Omega Flight appears to have disbanded.